 Undergoing a recovery programme

-We run Earn-a-Bike workshops for six people on Thursdays – three appointments at 10.30am and a further two at 2pm.
-Your client will be expected to spend approximately two to three hours with us working on their bike, so please make sure that they have this amount of free time before arranging an appointment with us and that they are prepared to get their hands dirty!
-We do have work aprons and latex gloves and plenty of tea and coffee!
+We run Earn-a-Bike workshops for five people on Thursdays – three appointments at 10.30am and a further two at 2pm.
+You will be expected to spend approximately two to three hours with us working on your bike, so please make sure you have this amount of free time before arranging an appointment with us.
+Note that you’ll be expected to get hands-on involved in repairing the bike, but don’t worry if you’ve no previous experience.